MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0150
- The scripts that come from the user package could not be unzipped, most likely because of a collision with Github files.
+ The scripts that come from the user package could not be unzipped, most likely because of a collision with GitHub files.

  This error in Azure Machine Learning occurs when a script cannot be extracted, typically when there is an existing file of the same name.